aelfric/ncfl-livedocs/events/ld.md

 - Judges: Do NOT disclose your decision or provide oral critique - the decision and all comments go on the ballot.
 - Judges: Do NOT confer with the other judges in the round.
-- ALL: There is Wi-Fi - but please Do NOT stream music or video on the Wi-Fi or otherwise use it for personal activities.
+- ALL: There is Wi-Fi - but please DO NOT stream music or video on the Wi-Fi or otherwise use it for personal activities.
 We need the Wi-Fi for rounds to run smoothly, ballots to be submitted, and the tournament to run on time!

 ### How It Works

-- Judges: once Pairings are posted, as soon as possible: (1) get to your room;
-  and (2) access your ballot by hitting the “{{button}}” button on the Flight 1 ballot immediately.
+- Judges: once Pairings are posted, as soon as possible: (1) access your ballot by hitting the “{{button}}” button on the Flight 1 ballot immediately, and (2) get to your room.
   - If you end up running the Flight 2 first - that’s ok.
 You can click
-    {{button}} on the Flight 2 ballot and Tabroom can unstart Flight 1 for you.
+    {{button}} on the Flight 2 ballot.
-    You can then click {{button}} on the Flight 1 ballot once you run that flight.
   - We want judges to press the {{button}} on the Flight 1 ballot as soon as possible, so we know you are here, and we do not need to find a substitute!
 - Judges: to be very clear: do not wait for the beginning of the Flight 1 debate